Teen Vegetarian? What You Need to Know

 However, to be successful with, and healthy on, a vegetarian diet, there are a few things you should know.

-Numerous studies show that a vegetarian diet reduces the incidence of chronic disease and promotes a healthy weight.
+Numerous studies show that a healthy vegetarian diet reduces the incidence of chronic disease and promotes a healthy weight.

 And, teenage vegetarians can be unhealthy eaters too, so don’t be fooled into thinking that “vegetarian” equals healthy.

-Different Types of Vegetarianism
+Different Types of Vegetarian Diets

 It can be confusing to hear your teen wants to go vegan, or become a vegetarian.
 What do these terms mean?